 How Much Does College Cost?
-Important Factors to Guide Your Decision

-Written by Coursera • Updated on
+Written by Coursera Staff • Updated on

 [Featured image] A red brick campus building with trees in the foreground.

-Many factors go into the cost of college.
-Beyond tuition and fees, you may be responsible for other expenses, such as housing, meal plans, health insurance, and books.
+However, there are many factors that go into attending college to earn your bachelor’s degree, such as housing, meal plans, health insurance, and books.
 Due to these variables, it’s often best to understand the cost of attendance rather than look solely at the cost of tuition and fees alone.

-Let’s review how you can learn more about what you might pay to earn your bachelor’s degree, how you can reduce your overall cost, and whether college is worth the cost for you.
+In this article, we'll discuss how you can learn more about the costs associated with an undergraduate degree, how you can reduce your overall cost, and how to determine whether college is worth the cost for you.

 What is the total cost of college?

-Cost of attendance may include:
+Cost of attendance typically includes:

 • Tuition